How it works

 This course reviews hazardous materials and incidents or emergencies with weapons of mass destruction.
 This course stresses how personnel can protect themselves, initiate proper responses, and secure the area.
 Those who complete this training will be able to respond to incidents involving hazardous materials or weapons of mass destruction incidents with the goal of protecting nearby persons, the environment, or property from the effect of the release.
 In addition, you will learn to use personal protective equipment and implement product control measures.

 This course is designed to provide participants with the knowledge and skills to perform firefighting inside or outside of an industrial enclosed structure or building.
 The course content includes all the knowledge and skills required to initiate communications using facility communications equipment to effectively relay oral or written information; responding to alarms, manually controlling fires and property conservation activities; returning equipment to service; performing fire safety surveys; and completing incident reports.
 Specific topics covered are: general knowledge of basic fire behaviour, operating within an incident management system, operating within the emergency response operations plan for the site, and site-specific hazards.
-If this course is taken with the NFPA 472 HazMat Awareness level course, upon sucessful completion learners can apply to receive their IFSAC and ProBoard Certification through the Office of the Fire Commissioner.
-The tuition for this course ranges from $1,195-$5,195 dependant on training location and customized training needs.
+The tuition for this course ranges from $1,195-$6,195 dependant on training location and customized training needs.